 Provide a summary of the ownership or joint ownership of the resource.

+Indicate whether the resource is or will be registered as a small power production facility with QF status.

 Environmental

 Does your resource have an environmental management system in place?
 If so, describe the system in detail.